intel/compute-samples/README.md

 A sample application demonstrating the processing of VAAPI created surfaces  using the Intel® OpenCL [`cl_intel_device_side_avc_motion_estimation` extension](https://www.khronos.org/registry/OpenCL/extensions/intel/cl_intel_device_side_avc_motion_estimation.txt).

 This is only supported for Linux platforms for which VAAPI implementations exist.
+The sample is currently supported on 16.5 (Media Server Studio 2017) driver.

 #### Help
 To show help message run `launcher vme_interop -- -h`.